Purely coclosed $\mathrm{G}_2$-structures on nilmanifolds -- II: Obstructions for coclosed -structures on nilpotent Lie algebras

 \section{Obstructions for coclosed $\Gtwo$-structures on nilpotent Lie algebras}

-In this section we present the obstructions we use to prove the non-existence of a coclosed $\Gtwo$-structure on a certain Lie algebra.
-The first three obstructions were already introduced in \cite{purely1}, to which we refere for the further details and for the proofs.
+In this section we present some obstructions to the existence of a coclosed $\Gtwo$-structure on a certain Lie algebra.
+As a result, we determine which 5-step nilpotent Lie algebras do not carry coclosed (hence purely coclosed) $\Gtwo$ sttructures.
+The first three obstructions were already introduced in \cite{purely1}, to which we refer for further details and for the proofs.
 The fourth obstruction is new.

 We take the opportunity to correct a minor inaccuracy in the first obstruction presented in \cite{purely1}.
 Indeed, in \cite[Corollary 5.3]{purely1} one picks two vectors $X,Y\in\fg$ with $Y\in\mathfrak{z}(\fg)$ and considers the subspace $U\subset \Lambda^2\fg^*$ obtained by contracting a generic closed 4-form with $X$ and $Y$.
 The claim there is that if $\Lambda^2U=0$, then $\fg$ does not admit any coclosed $\Gtwo$-structure.
 In the proof it is claimed that if $\kappa\in\Lambda^4\fg^*$ is exact and $Y\in\mathfrak{z}(\fg)$ then $\iota_Y\kappa=0$.
 This is not true, in general.
 The first obstruction has to be stated in a slightly different way, which is actually a mere reformulation of \cite[Lemma 5.2]{purely1}.